 Levi’s CEO Finally Ends The Great ‘To Wash Jeans Or Not’ Debate, And Here’s All You Need to Know

 How often should you really wash your jeans?
-Levi’s CEO has the final word
+Levi’s CEO has the final word.

 Let’s face it—jeans are the ultimate wardrobe staple.
 Whether you're dressing up for a night out or just kicking back on the couch, your trusty denim is there for you, season after season.
 But here’s the million-dollar question: how often should you really wash your jeans?

 If you’ve ever found yourself stuck between tossing them in the laundry or letting them ride a few more wears, you’re not alone.
-The debate over the correct jean-washing frequency has divided denim lovers for years, sparking everything from friendly debates to full-blown arguments.
+The debate over the correct jean-washing frequency has divided denim lovers for years, sparking everything from friendly discussions to full-blown arguments.

 And when it comes to a topic as serious as the longevity of your favorite pair of jeans, who better to consult than the head honcho of Levi Strauss himself?